 We have a number of sustainability initiatives in place and are committed to future developments on our school campus.

 This includes a catering policy which favours locally sourced produce, a comprehensive energy and waste management system, pupil involvement in sustainability and environmental matters, participation in Eco Schools, World AIMS, a Fair Trade shop, two biomass installations and a solar array.

-In and beyond the classroom we are making strong efforts to make ourselves more sustainable .One of the most measurable ways is through our Renewable Energy strategy.
-It has a number of components:
+In and beyond the classroom we are making strong efforts to make ourselves more sustainable .One of the most measurable ways is through our Renewable Energy Strategy which involves a number of components.

-There is a well-developed plan to apply to site a 50kw Solar Array on the school site on a piece of available ground.
-This system will feed in to our electricity usage and should provide around 5% of the electricity we consume which currently comes from fossil fuels.
+We have installed a 120kw Solar Array on the school site.
+This system feeds into our electricity usage and provides part of the electricity we consume which previously came from fossil fuels.